ad-freiburg/qlever/docs/troubleshooting.md

 However, there are data layouts that currently lead to an excessive amount of memory being used:

-* The size of the KB vocabulary.
+* **The size of the KB vocabulary**.
 Using the -l flag while building the index causes long and rarely used strings to be externalized to disk.
 This saves a significant amount of memory at little to no time cost for typical queries.
-The strategy can be modified to be more aggressive (currently by editing directly in the code during index construction)
+The strategy can be modified to be more aggressive.

-* Building all 6 permutations over large KBs (or generelly having a permutation, where the primary ordering element takes many different values).
+* **Building all 6 permutations over large KBs** (or generally having a permutation, where the primary ordering element takes many different values).
 To handle this issue, the meta data of OPS and OSP are not loaded into RAM but read from disk.
 This saves a lot of RAM with only little impact on the speed of the query execution.
-We will evaluate if it's  worth to also externalize SPO and SOP permutations in this way to further reduce the RAM usage or to let the user decide which permutations shall be stored in which format.
+We will evaluate if it's  worth also externalizing SPO and SOP permutations in this way to further reduce the RAM usage, or to let the user decide which permutations shall be stored in which format.